Introduction

 Yes, many bolted vegetables are still edible, but they are not always worth eating.

 Bolting does not usually make a plant poisonous.
 In most cases, the issue is quality.
-Once a vegetable starts flowering, it changes where its energy goes.
-Instead of making soft leaves, crisp roots or tender stems, it starts focusing on flowers and seed.
+Once a plant starts flowering, it puts its energy into flowers and seed instead of soft leaves, crisp roots or tender stems.

 That is why bolted crops often become: